Tax Office Collaborator

 In general, you will pay partly a state tax and partly regional tax to your autonomous region.

-The tax rates for 2021 and 2022 are according to the following, regional taxes might affect this slightly depending on where you live.
+The tax rates for 2024 are according to the following, regional taxes might affect this slightly depending on where you live.

 • 0-12 450 euros 19 %.